openprov/interop-test-harness/README.md

 ## Author

-Developed by [The Software Sustainability Institute](http://www.software.ac.uk>) and the [P rovenance Tool Suite](http://provenance.ecs.soton.ac.uk/) team at [Electronics and Computer Science](http://www.ecs.soton.ac.uk) at the [University of Southampton](http://www.soton.a c.uk).
+Developed by [The Software Sustainability Institute](http://www.software.ac.uk>) and the [Provenance Tool Suite](http://provenance.ecs.soton.ac.uk/) team at [Electronics and Computer Science](http://www.ecs.soton.ac.uk) at the [University of Southampton](http://www.soton.ac.uk).

-For more information, see our [document repository](https://github.com/prov-suite/ssi-consu ltancy/).
+For more information, see our [document repository](https://github.com/prov-suite/ssi-consultancy/).

 ## License

 The code is released under the MIT license.